 Collecting a Judgment

-The laws for collecting a judgment also vary by state.
+The laws for collecting a judgment for bankruptcy clear judgments also vary by state.
 For instance, some states allow judgment holders to garnish a person’s wages to satisfy the judgment.
 In other states, a judgment creditor can seize certain property to satisfy a debt.
 Before seizing property, state law typically requires a court review of the person’s property to determine if state exemptions protect the property.

 The urgency to file a bankruptcy case to resolve a personal judgment typically depends on how aggressively a party is permitted to collect a judgment under your state’s specific debt collection laws.